decaylabs/moviedb/README.md

         8. **removeFavorite** - Finds and removes the corresponding movie from the favorites collection.

         9. **checkFavorite** - Used by movie-details for conditional render of the add / remove button in the container.

+        10. **diskCacheResults** - Called on search-list update so that interaction appears more responsive and a user doesn't have to wait for the api result to return when they click.
+Caches the detailed jsons to disk and passes the first detailed movie for state update.

 * reducers/
   1. **index.js** - Simple combineReducer
   2. **favorites.js** - Add, remove, check and get-all actions coming from the db.
   3. **movies.js** - Search and get movies from the api.

 ###Lokijs

 Lokijs is a in-memory JavaScript Datastore with persistence.
 It is highly performant and uses mongo style querying for a familar endpoint.
 It is used in this application for persisting favorites across sessions.
 It was a unique challenge and something worth experimenting with in future applications.